 If you’re not familiar with these, check out The Best Yoga Poses For Beginners for the low down.
 And what better place to do this than on the beach?

 If land isn’t your thing – how about water sports?
-Whether you’ve got access to an outdoor swimming pool or fancy your chances at wild swimming (which we wholeheartedly recommend), swimming is a great way to tone up and increase your stamina.
+Whether you’ve got access to an outdoor swimming pool or fancy your chances at wild swimming (which we wholeheartedly recommend), swimming is a great way to tone up and increase your stamina, as well as toning muscles.

 If you didn’t already know, swimming is a form of cardio – so similarly to running, this exercise harbours the same benefits.
 Aside from this, though, cold water swimming has been seen to have great mental health benefits, with some pretty neat physical benefits too, including greater lung capacity and improved skin.